 Where will I work?

-There are 12 depots located in four regions across Sydney.
+There are eight depots located in three regions across Sydney.
 You can nominate your preferred depot locations from the list below when you start.

 Brookvale, Mona Vale and North Sydney